 - Exchanging product data for raw materials and packaging.
 Here there is a rising demand for automating the quality assurance process, blending processes in organic production and controlling the sustainability related data by data lineage capabilities.

-- Exchanging product data for parts used in MRO (Maintenance, Operation and Repair).
+- Exchanging product data for parts used in MRO (Maintenance, Repair and Operation).
 As these parts are becoming components of the Industry 4.0 / Industrial Internet of Things (IIoT) wave, there will be a drastic demand for providing rich product information when delivering these parts.

 - Exchanging product data for indirect products, where upcoming use of Artificial Intelligence (AI) in all procurement activities also will lead to requirements for availability of product information in this use case.